divya706-gup/gfg-160-days-challenge/README.md

 * **Day 27:** Merged two sorted arrays in-place without using extra space by using the Gap Method (Shell Sort variant) to compare and swap elements across both arrays in $O((N + M) \log(N + M))$ time and $O(1)$ auxiliary space.
 * **Day 28:** Used Binary Search to find the first and last occurrences of the target element, calculating its total frequency in $O(\log N)$ time and $O(1)$ auxiliary space.
 * **Day 29:** Used Binary Search to find the minimum element in a sorted and rotated array in $O(\log N)$ time and $O(1)$ auxiliary space by comparing the middle element with the rightmost boundary to eliminate the sorted half.
+* **Day 30:** Used Binary Search to find the target in a sorted and rotated array in $O(\log N)$ time and $O(1)$ auxiliary space by determining which half of the array is sorted at each step and narrowing down the search space accordingly.